 Heightened scrutiny is the process of identifying settings that are presumed to have the characteristics of an institution and therefore are subject to more intense review (scrutiny) by the state.
-Using the criteria in 42 CFR 441.301(c)(5), SCDHHS will gather data on settings to determine whether the settings have home and community-based qualities.
-SCDHHS named this process the "HCB Settings Quality Review."
-After completing this review, the state will then determine if any of the settings will be submitted to CMS for final heightened scrutiny review.
+Using the criteria in 42 CFR 441.301(c)(5), SCDHHS will gather data on settings to determine whether or not the settings have home and community-based qualities and if any of the settings will be submitted to CMS for final heightened scrutiny review.